softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

 Apart from the fact that scalaz-stream doesn't have a built-in way to create a `Process` from an `Iterator`, the code is quite similar. `map` and `filter` should be familiar to any Scala programmer, and `chunk` or `grouped` are self-explanatory.

-An important difference is that in the akka version, multiple threads are potentially involved, as each transformation stage is materialized into an actor and the actors run concurrently.
-In scalaz, concurrency is explicit, and unless we explicitly define at which point computations should be done in the background, they are run on the same thread.
+An important difference is that in the akka version, multiple threads are potentially involved, depending if auto-fusing is enabled.
+Either each transformation stage is materialized into an actor and the actors run concurrently, or the transformation is first fused for performance into one, and everything happens in one actor.

+In scalaz, concurrency is always explicit, and unless we explicitly define at which point computations should be done in the background, they are run on the same thread.

 The example would be also trivial to write using the normal collections API of course, but the important thing is that the stream processing would look the same and work equally well however large the input is, without reading all data into memory.